 The issue is that retailers are overwhelmed by the number of SKUs and locations that need to be considered.
 Many cope by using generalized approaches for allocation like category-level inventory management.

 Of course, anyone who’s looked for a large t-shirt in a stack of Mediums knows that generalized allocation is ineffective.

 The fact is that no two locations have the same product demand.
-Regional climate, demographics, store type, assortment mix, among other conditions affect sales at the store/SKU level.
+Regional climate, demographics, store type, and assortment mix, among other conditions, affect sales at the store/SKU level.

 Optimized allocation enables a cost-effective and efficient order fulfillment process.

-With thousands of SKUs and locations across North America, retailers like Simons and HardRock cafe rely on advanced analytics to optimize inventory distribution.
-Knowing demand at SKU/store level means that inventory is allocated to the customer’s closest location.
+With thousands of SKUs and locations across North America, retailers like Simons and HardRock Cafe rely on advanced analytics to optimize inventory distribution.
+Knowing demand at the SKU/store level means that inventory is allocated to the customer’s closest location.